Occupational Therapist Interview Questions

 Explanation: This is another general question meant to discover additional information about your background.
 Your answer will provide the interviewer with a summary of your skills and experience.
-Make sure that these align with the job posting, which you should have reviewed just before the interview.
+Make sure these align with the job posting which you should have reviewed just before the interview.

 Example: “I believe the essential characteristics an occupational therapist must possess include empathy, compassion, endurance, and patience.
-The therapist needs to understand the situation that the patient is facing, their frustrations, fears, and uncertainty.
-They must communicate positively and with a clear goal for the therapy that the patient can relate to.
+The therapist needs to understand the situation the patient is facing along with their frustrations, fears, and uncertainty.
+They must communicate positively and with a clear goal for therapy that the patient can relate to.
 They need to be tough when a patient isn’t and gentle when the patient needs support.”